dbowie83/reactTicTacToe/README.md

-I followed the React Tic Tac Toe tutorial as it appears here:\ https://react.dev/learn/tutorial-tic-tac-toe#
+I followed the React Tic Tac Toe tutorial as it appears here: <br>
+https://react.dev/learn/tutorial-tic-tac-toe#

 To run the app: